buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 | **Sav.
 Throws**: | +1 Fortitude, +1 Will |
 | **Ability Score**: | an ability score of choice |

-Once per day, you can transform a 6 rolled by the Narrator (Attack Rolls, Skill Checks, Saving Throws) into a 1.
+Once per day, you can transform a 6 rolled by the Game Master (Attack Rolls, Skill Checks, Saving Throws) into a 1.
 This Feat can be declared once you know the roll made.

 ## Versatile Litany